willkwon-math/willkwon-math.github.io/_posts/2021-10-09-l2nontangential.md

 According to some literature, this theorem was shown by Dahlberg.
 Since I am not familiar with geometric measure theory, it was hard for me to follow the essence of the proof.
 The purpose of this post is to prove this well-known theorem by using layer potential technique.
 I want to point out that the proof is not original since the proof is well-known to experts.
 However, I will write this post for those who are not familiar with the concept `nontangential convergence'.

 The organization of this post is as follows.
 We first present the role of nontangential maximal function to study the Dirichlet problem for Poisson equation in half-space.
+Next, we recall definitions of Lipschitz domains and introduce geometric objects that are useful when we study analysis on Lipschitz domains.
+Later, we define single and layer potentials and their mapping properties.
+Finally, we present a proof of the main theorem.

 # Dirichlet problem for the Poisson equation in half-space
 <div>